ArjFaber/ArjFaber.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Data Science, Technology & Innovation, The University of Edinburgh, 2025 (expected)
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Econometrics & Operations Research, University of Groningen, 2022

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * Github University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
+* January 2024 - Present: ML Research Engineer
-  * Github University
+  * University of Twente
-  * Duties included: Merging pull requests
+  * Duties includes: Developing SLAM and OpenPose wrapper in ROS for navigation and detecting human body and facial expressions from keypoints on single images and videos for data collection.
+(Used lidar sensor, RealSense cameras and Kinect on a Kuka iDo robot).
+Developing a deep reinforcement learning from demonstration module for social behavior acquisition of service robots in healthcare.
-  * Supervisor: Professor Hub
+  * Supervisor: Bob Schadenberg, PhD, prof. Gwenn Englebienne.

-* Summer 2015: Research Assistant
+* Summer 2023: Automation Intern
-  * Github University
+  * Audi AG
+  * Duties included: Automated processes, creating dashboards and developing a potential application in ReactJS and Python for inventory management of the assets.

+* Summer 2022: Stress Testing Intern
+  * Dutch Central Bank
-  * Duties included: Tagging issues
+  * Duties included: Validation of several regression models for stress testing.

+* Augustus 2021 - January 2022: Quantitative Modeller Intern
-  * Supervisor: Professor Git
+  * Achmea
+  * Duties included: Converted modules for a stochastic model in MATLAB to Python code and implemented option pricing models.

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
+* Game Theory, statistical Machine Learning, stochastic processes in Machine Learning and Reinforcement Learning.
-* Skill 3
+* Programming
+  * Python , C#, C, C++20 (memory,clang,gtest), MATLAB, R, ReactJS, ROS1/ROS2  and LaTex.

 Publications
 ======